 A healthy body will help you keep a healthy mind while studying.
 Take a look at this section to help you manage your physical wellbeing while at AUT.

-For health information about COVID-19, including how to protect yourself and others by staying home if you're sick, wearing a face covering, and keeping track of where you've been, check the government's COVID-19 website.
+For health information about COVID-19, including how to protect yourself and others by staying home if you're sick, check the government's COVID-19 website.